charliepark/atomic.css/README.md

 ### 1. Referenced Declarations

 The most important concept is that you'll be setting up a number of *referenced declarations*.
+These are why it's called "atomic" CSS.
+Think of these as the building blocks we'll be using.

 These are just regular CSS classes, with regular CSS properties.
 You know these.
 Here are some examples:

 ```CSS
 .fwb{font-weight:bold;}